PRASATH-SA/PRASATH-SA/README.md

 ## About Me

-I'm currently based in Karaikal and working with the team at [Enlight Techz]().
+I'm based in Karaikal currently pursuing my Bachelor's degree in Computer Science and Engineering at Pondicherry and working with the team at [Enlight Techz].
 I enjoy exploring new technologies and am always eager to take on new challenges.

 ## Skills & Technologies